As countries around the world pivot to more sustainable forms of energy production, solar power is taking off.

 But watch out.
 Flying while the sun is high in the sky increases the risk of glare.
 Time your flight wrong and your images will whiteout as the panels reflect the light directly towards the drone.
 Fly in the morning or late afternoon to avoid this.

-Find out more about how drones are supporting the renewable industry here.
+Find out more about how drones are supporting the solar industry here.